I3A-NavSys/utrafman_sim/docs/install.md

 cd /opt/ros/noetic/share/utrafman_sim/src/matlab/tools
 matlab
 ```
->If Matlab indicates that there is a new release available and prompts you to update, click on "Don't Show Again."

 2. Run the script `ros-custom-message-compiler.m`.
 It may take several minutes.
 If everything is correct, you should see a message in the MATLAB console saying `Build succeeded`.